Rend Lake College: Academics and demographics

 Rend Lake College is accredited by the Higher Learning Commission.

 Rend Lake College partners with area four-year colleges and universities, such as Southern Illinois University, Carbondale, Southern Illinois University, Edwardsville, and the Western Illinois University as a part of the Illinois Articulation Initiative (IAI), a statewide transfer agreement which ensures general education credits are transferable among more than 100 participating college or universities in Illinois.
 In addition to the IAI, RLC offers students "two-plus-two" programs that guarantee students that the courses completed at the college will transfer to their majors at four-year baccalaureate institutions.
 There are seven primary divisions at Rend Lake College: Advanced Technology, Math/Science/Education, Allied Health, Health & P.E., Applied Science, Skills Center, Liberal Arts, and Special Programs.
 The divisions offer a total of 43 associate degree programs, and 80 certificate programs.

 Enrollment

-As of the Fall, 2015 semester, enrollment at RLC was 2,295, of which 1,198 were enrolled full-time, and 1,105 were enrolled part-time.
-During the prior fall semester in 2014, student head count at the college was at 2,970 (1,367 full-time, 1,603 part-time).
-In addition, dual-credit enrollees obtaining college credit while attending high school stood at 3,014 (duplicated) students in the 2015–16 school year.

 The student body was about 42% male, 58% female (960-1335).
 91.3% of the student population was Caucasian, 6.4% African-American, 1.0% Hispanic, 0.8% Asian, and 0.4% all other races.